 Many programs, especially indicators, only perform calculations at the arrival of a new tick (OnTick, OnCalculate).
 Thus, in order to evaluate performance, you have to wait for new ticks in real time.
 When profiling using history data, you can immediately provide the required load and test the program performance even on weekends when markets are closed.

 After that, a special program version for profiling will be compiled automatically.
-Depending on the selected profiling type, the program will be launched on a normal chart in the trading platform or in the Strategy Tester (in the visual mode).
+Depending on the selected profiling type, the program will be launched on a normal chart in the trading platform or in the Strategy Tester.

 After the launch, work with the application for some time to try all its features to the maximum.
 This is necessary in order for the profiler to measure the execution time of all program's functions and lines.